 Get away from the hustle and bustle and discover this town in the north of Spain.
 You'll love this charming town with its historic quarter, where you can admire a real Romanesque gem – the Collegiate Church of Santa Juliana.
 From here, you can take a journey back in time as you visit palaces and buildings dating from the 14th to the 18th centuries.
-When visiting Santillana del Mar you'll also want to see the world-famous cave paintings of Altamira, and take a dip on Santa Justa beach (in Ubiarco).
+When visiting Santillana del Mar there are two other must-sees in the neighbourhood: the amazing Altamira Cave, where you can visit the Museum and the Neocave, an exact reproduction of the original; and Santa Justa beach (in Ubiarco).

 This town is located on the Cantabrian coast, in Guipúzcoa.
 You will be charmed by a stroll around the old walled town with its cobbled streets.
 Make sure to soak in the surroundings of emblazoned houses, the castle of Emperor Carlos V, the fishermen’s cottages… You should also head to Txingudi Bay and, in summer, take a dip on the beach and a boat trip.
 To restore your strength, what could be better than dropping in to any of the town’s traditional restaurants?

-Now we suggest stopping in a walled medieval town and getting lost in the cobbled streets.
-You'll love the palaces and nobles houses that date back to the 16th century, and the remains of its defensive structure, like the walls.
-For two days in July, Pedraza becomes a fairy-tale town thanks to the ‘Conciertos de las Velas’ (Candlelight Concerts), which fill the town with classical music and candles at night.
+Now we suggest stopping in a walled medieval town in Segovia province, with authentically medieval cobbled streets.
+You'll love the palaces and noble houses that date back to the 16th century, its porticoed Plaza Mayor, and the remains of defensive structures like the city walls.
+For two days in July, it becomes a fairy-tale setting thanks to the ‘Conciertos de las Velas’ (Candlelight Concerts), when there are classical music concerts and the town is entirely lit by candles.
 What's more, here you can taste the best suckling pig and lamb in Spain.

 Let's head towards the coast once again – this time to the Mediterranean Sea, an excellent place for a holiday!
-In Peñíscola, as well as going to one of its stunning beaches, you can discover a medieval town, where the main feature is the Castle of Papa Luna, built by the Knights Templar.
-Dare to ‘storm’ the castle and then go for a walk round the streets of Peñíscola and discover other monuments like the Parish Church or the ‘Portal Fosc’, and surprising places like the ‘bufador’ (a rock that has been naturally eroded by the sea which flows into the hole and splashes out making a loud noise).
+In Peñíscola (Castellón), as well as its stunning beaches, you can discover a medieval town, where the main feature is the Castle of Papa Luna, built by the Knights Templar.
+Dare to ‘storm’ the castle and then go for a walk around the streets of Peñíscola to discover other monuments like the Parish Church or the ‘Portal Fosc’, and surprising places like the ‘bufador’ (a rock that has been naturally eroded by the sea and which spits out water in stormy weather).
 If you want to know more about the town's fishing tradition, go down to the port or plan a visit to the Sea Museum.

 This town is located in the north of Spain, in one of the greenest parts of the country.
 Cudillero is a typical fishing village where you can get away from it all.
 How the houses and streets adapt to the mountainous terrain, creating a kind of natural amphitheatre, is a highlight.
 There is also a lighthouse, a harbour and, if you can, head to nearby Cabo Vidio to enjoy the views of one of the prettiest vantage points in Spain.

-Once you are in this Navarrese town, your eyes will be drawn to its most important monument: the Castle or Palace of Olite.
+Once you are in this Navarrese town, your eyes will be drawn to its main attraction, the Royal Palace of Olite.
 Take a tour inside to see where kings, queens, princes and princesses used to live.
 It’s then worth wandering the streets to discover the mediaeval churches and heading to a bar to try the rich wines from the area.
 Sounds appetising, right?